kesh-lang/kesh/examples.md

 #### Delegation

-As a prototype-based language, there are no classes or inheritance, only collections and [delegation](https://en.wikipedia.org/wiki/Delegation_(object-oriented_programming)).
+As a prototype-based language, inheritance is achieved by [delegation](https://en.wikipedia.org/wiki/Delegation_(object-oriented_programming)) (single, [differential](https://en.wikipedia.org/wiki/Differential_inheritance) inheritance).

-Delegation is achieved by applying a collection (the prototype) to a collection literal, similar to how a function is applied to a value.
+Delegation is done by applying an existing collection (the prototype) to a collection literal, similar to how a function is applied to a value.

 ```lua
 primate: [